d-exclaimation/pioneer/Documentation/guides/features/subscriptions.md

 The method `asyncStream` should return an `AsyncStream` for a single subscriber where it can be unsubscribed without closing the topic entirely.

+- The type of `DataType` should conform to `Sendable` and `Decodabble` to help make sure it is safe to pass around and be able to decoded if necessary (since it is likely to come from a network call).
-- Recommend to create a new `AsyncStream` on each method call.
+- Recommended to create a new `AsyncStream` on each method call.
-- If you are having trouble with broadcasting a publisher to multiple consumer/subscriber, recommend taking a look at [Broadcast](#broadcast).
+- If you are having trouble with broadcasting a publisher to multiple consumer/subscriber, recommended taking a look at [Broadcast](#broadcast).

 The method `publish` should publish events to all subscriber that associated with the trigger.

+- The `DataType` conform to `Sendable` and `Encodable` to help make sure it is safe to pass around and be able to encoded if necessary (since it is likely to be send on a network call).

 The method `close` should dispose and shutdown all subscriber that associated with the trigger.